Chapter 15 Armour of the Divine Core

 The dusk filters through a high canopy of pines, painting golden bars across the forest trail.
-The scent of resin and river wind drift through the air as the company of Imperial Elite Riders slow their pace to a trot.
+The scent of resin and river wind drifts through the air as the company of Imperial Elite Riders slows to a trot.

-They have been riding since sunrise, taking very few breaks.
+They have ridden since sunrise, taking very few breaks.
 Now, as they reach a bend in the forest ridge, their leader, General Vanguard, raises his gauntleted hand.

 “Rest formation,” he says.

-His voice doesn’t need to carry far—the Elite Riders, the finest warriors of the Heartland Empire, follow with instinct for the young general.
+His voice doesn’t need to carry far—the Elite Riders, the finest warriors of the Heartland Empire, follow with instinctive precision.

-The alloy steeds hiss softly, the gleaming, articulated legs folded in patterns too precise to be mechanical, too smooth to be natural.
-‘CelestCore’, as the people of Shen named it, allows their mortal flesh and metal to harness the power of the Celestials.
+The alloy steeds hiss softly, their gleaming, articulated legs folded in patterns too precise for machinery, too smooth for nature.
+‘CelestCore,’ as the people of Shen call it, allows mortal flesh and metal to harness Celestial power.
 The Elite Riders, wielding the finest craftsmanship with their hearts of bravery, are the paragons of CelestCore innovation.
-A few steeds flick their heads, releasing steam from pressure valves like breathing oxen, their CelestCore lines glow faintly beneath their plated skin — dormant but ready.
+A few steeds flick their heads, releasing steam from pressure valves—exhalations like breathing oxen.
+Their CelestCore lines glow faintly beneath their plated skin—dormant but ready.

 The men dismount in practiced rhythm.
 Some loosen saddlebags, pulling out ration packs or strips of dried plum.
 Others tend to their steeds, murmuring to them as if they were sacred animals, with quiet prayers revering these machines built from divine ore and intent.

 Under a crooked pine, General Vanguard removes his helmet briefly.
-His helmet is damp with sweat from the autumn heat.
+The interior is damp with sweat from the autumn heat.
 While his men rest, their young leader scans the woods with his trained eyes and instinct beyond his age.

 “Need a rest, General?” a voice speaks behind him.

-“It’s okay, Rider Chen,” Vanguard says with a slight smile.
+“It’s okay, Captain Chen,” Vanguard says with a slight smile.
 “I appreciate the enthusiasm.”

 “Negative, sir,” Jiang replies saluting, with a slight hint of nervousness, “it is an honour to serve you on this mission.”

-“At ease,” the young general says, trying to ease the mood and build companionship with the Riders he just assembled, “I was hoping this mission would bring you more excitement than sightseeing—sorry to disappoint you all.”
+“At ease,” the young general says, trying to ease the mood and build companionship with the Riders he just assembled, “I was hoping this mission would bring you more excitement than sightseeing—sorry to disappoint.”

 Jiang and the Riders seem to have relaxed a bit—just enough to ease the tension, not enough to forget it.